jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 :::caution

-Do not use models of Intel processors ending with "F" - those do not have an integrated GPU.
+Do not use on models of Intel processors ending with "F" - those do not have an integrated GPU.

 :::